Show Me Your Digital Badge: A new tool for higher education?

 - As a student, instructor, or alumni, what are your thoughts about digital badges?

-- Would you like to see them incorporated in our curriculum and courses?
+- Would you like to see them incorporated into our curriculum and courses?

 - How might you use and benefit from digital badges?